 • ELTA Sports channels are already listed on Hami Video.

-• Supported devices are phone, tablet, computer and TV.
+• Supported devices include phone, tablet, computer and TV, with a dedicated TV app route.

 What is already confirmed

-FIFA says ELTA holds the World Cup 2026 rights in Chinese Taipei, while ELTA and Hami's own current pages show that ELTA Sports coverage is distributed through Hami Video and can be watched on phone, tablet, computer and TV.
+FIFA says ELTA holds the World Cup 2026 rights in Chinese Taipei, while ELTA and Hami's own current pages show that ELTA Sports coverage is distributed through Hami Video and can be watched on phone, tablet, computer and TV, with device support documented through Hami's TV App FAQ.

 FIFA World Cup 2026 Schedule - Key Dates